ms/buildtogether.tech/src/fairness.md

 ## On the Job

 Unfair treatment doesn't end after people are hired.
-Study after study has shown that <span i="discrimination">men and women are treated differently on the job</span>: women have to work twice as hard to be given half as much credit, they are listened to less often or given less credit for new ideas, and what is seen as confidence in men is seen as pushiness or stridency in women [% b Gavett2017 %].
+Study after study has shown that [% i "discrimination" %]men and women are treated differently on the job[% /i %]: women have to work twice as hard to be given half as much credit, they are listened to less often or given less credit for new ideas, and what is seen as confidence in men is seen as pushiness or stridency in women [% b Gavett2017 %].
 People of color are undermined and discounted in the